There are as many ways to train sheep as there are trainers. We asked some of our breeders for their tips for getting Babydolls to be super friendly.

 Our breeders put their heads together to make a list of questions about Babydoll sheep that are often asked...

-% Southdown is used by Babydoll Sheep Breeders Australia (BSBA) to summarise the amount of Southdown genetics in the pedigree of sheep in our Babydoll registry.
-We use it to decide when a Babydoll sheep is eligible to be inspected for registration as Purebred Babydoll.
+% Southdown is used by Babydoll Sheep Breeders Australia (BSBA) to summarise the amount of Southdown genetics in the pedigrees of sheep in our Babydoll registry.
+We use the % of Southdown genetics in the pedigree to decide when a Babydoll sheep is eligible to be inspected for registration as Purebred Babydoll.
 This is one way that we manage quality for the BSBA Purebred Babydoll sheep.

 How can sheep be registered as BSBA Purebred Babydolls?